Jose-Servin/AllThingsDocker/Docs/08: Deploying Docker Containers.md

 - We use COPY to copy a code snapshot into the image.
 - This ensures the image can run without any extra configuration or code.

-## Deployment Example: Basic Node App
+## Deployment Example: Manual Deployment to AWS

 We will first start with a very simple standalone NodeJS App.
 The deployment approach used here will be to "Install Docker on a remote host (e.g via SSH), push and pull image, run container based on image on remote host."